Build a CI/CD Pipeline for Integrations (K8s deployment)

 Setting up Jenkins server¶

 Docker scripts for setting up a Jenkins environment are provided here.
 This will spin up a preconfigured Docker image.
 By default, 4 Jenkins jobs will be created.
-One project for the Integration project and three more for the environment descriptor repos (dev, staging, prod).
+One project for the Integration project and three more for the environment descriptor repositories (dev, staging, prod).

 Note: You can customize the Docker scripts to create Jenkins jobs for multiple Integration projects.